Arrested coarsening in active colloidal suspensions driven by nonreciprocal electrohydrodynamic interactions

+All parameters except the nonreciprocal interaction strength $\hat{\alpha}$ were determined from experimentally plausible values.
+The packing fraction of the particles was estimated from the experiment (See SI~\cite{supplementary}, Sec.~\ref{SI:Est}).
+The viscous damping coefficient was set as $6\pi \eta s_i$, and the noise intensity satisfies the fluctuation-dissipation theorem at 300 K. The steric repulsion strength was chosen to ensure numerical stability.
+The remaining parameter $\hat{\alpha}$ was adjusted to reproduce the experimentally observed propulsion speed.
+The qualitative phenomenology is robust against moderate variations of parameters.
+Detailed numerical values as well as the details of the simulation are provided in the End Matter Sec.~\ref{EM:Sim}.
+See also SI~\cite{supplementary}, Sec.~\ref{SI:SimPair} for the motion of a single L-S pair corresponds to Fig.~\ref{fig1new}(c,d)).

+Results of the agent-based simulations are summarized in Fig.~\ref{fig_sim1}.
+The result of the numerical simulation was exemplified with dimensional quantities are shown by rescaling the nondimensional simulation variables, so that the results can be directly compared with experiments.
+The agent-based model reproduces the observed pair propulsion and persistent cluster dynamics, confirming nonreciprocal interactions as the minimal ingredient both in the single-size case [Fig.~\ref{fig_sim1}(a)], and in bidispersed case [Fig.~\ref{fig_sim1}(b)].
+Semi-quantitative aggreement was also observed in the active motion in aggregate [Fig.~\ref{fig_sim1}(c)].

+Notably, in numerical simulation, $p(v)$ shows the existence of fat-tail behavior as in the experimental results (See SI~\cite{supplementary} Sec.~\ref{SI:Expfit}).
+We found quantitative differences in cluster size (See SI~\cite{supplementary} Sec.~\ref{SI:ClusterSize_Area}), which arise from the absence of many-body hydrodynamic interactions in the present pairwise model.

-This distinctive difference between the single- and binary-sized particle systems can be attributed to the self-propulsion arising from effective nonreciprocal interactions.
-Furthermore, we emphasize that excluded-volume effects induce a divergence in the polarity of such self-propulsion, resulting in the fragmentation of clusters and the continuous active motion of aggregates.
+The distinctive difference between the monodisperse and bidisperse systems arises from self-propulsion generated by effective nonreciprocal interactions.
+Furthermore, excluded-volume effects induce a divergence in the polarity of such self-propulsion, resulting in the fragmentation of clusters and the continuous active motion of aggregates.
 Here, we discuss these two ingredients in more detail.